 Acute Aquatic Toxicity

 One of the most frequently used aquatic toxicity tests is the acute fish toxicity test – Organisation for Economic Co-operation and Development (OECD) Test Guideline (TG) 203 – which uses lethality as an endpoint.
 Replacement, reduction, and refinement approaches are available that can instead be used to protect environmental health.
+The available replacement methods are described below.

 Rainbow Trout Gill Cell Line Cytotoxicity Assay